confluentinc/ksql/docs/developer-guide/api.md

 The less specific `application/json` content type is also permitted.
-However, this is only for compatibility and ease of use, and you should use the versioned value if possible.
+However, this is only for compatibility and ease of use, and you should use the versioned value where possible. `application/json` maps to the latest versioned content type, meaning the response may change after upgrading the server to a later version.

 The server also supports content negotiation, so you may include multiple, weighted preferences: